jzlotek/cs583-final/docs/report.md

 images in png format.

 We also verified the use of DNG's with the model.
-At first, the model only had support verified support for Sony ARW raw files.
+At first, the model only had verified support for Sony ARW raw files.
-From testing it, we were able to verify that DNG raw files work also.
+From testing it, we were able to verify that DNG raw files also work.
 Because of this, phones like the iPhone and Pixel (phones we had on hand) are able to take raw images and input them into the application and get back a corrected image.